foundry-vtt-community/wiki.js/development/guides/gitlab-pipeline.md

 ## The Pipeline Code

 There is a lot going on in this file.
 I think the best thing is to show a section of the file and then describe what I am doing and why.
 You could try to just c/p this file and it might work.
 I would give it a shot.
 If it doesn't then this should help you trouble shoot the issue.
 So with out further adieu here is the pipeline file.
+An opinionated example can be found [here](https://gitlab.com/boyobejamin/foundryvtt-module-release-pipeline/-/raw/main/.gitlab-ci.yaml?ref_type=heads)

 ```
 # Set global variables